codeset14/Online-Transport-Tracking-And-Scheduling/README.md

 ## Overview

-This project is a complete **Online Transport Tracking and Scheduling System**, fully developed by me, including **both frontend and backend**.
+This project is a complete **Online Transport Tracking and Scheduling System**, fully developed by me(ankit jadhav), including **both frontend and backend**.
 It allows efficient bus management, real-time tracking, ticket booking, and administrative control.

 ---